 Dr. Jungho Baek

-Dr. Jungho Baek is an Associate Professor and Economic Program Director in School of Management at UAF.
+Dr. Jungho Baek is an associate professor and economics program director at the UAF School of Management.
 His principal research fields include resource economics, economics of environment and trade, energy economics, and econometric modeling.
-His work in these areas has been presented at various professional conferences and published in over 30 international referred journals.
-Prior to SOM, he has conducted research for the Korea Institute for International Economic Policy (KIEP), in South Korea, and the Center for Agricultural Policy and Trade Studies (CAPTS), at North Dakota State University.
+His work in these areas has been presented at various professional conferences and published in over 50 international referred journals.
+Prior to SOM, he has conducted research for the Korea Institute for International Economic Policy (KIEP) in South Korea and the Center for Agricultural Policy and Trade Studies (CAPTS) at North Dakota State University.